 Many members of the Hispanic community earn their living working aboard fishing vessels off the coast of Alaska.
 This type of work is very physical and mentally challenging.
 It is also one of the most dangerous jobs in the world.
-Because of the danger, the law of the sea offers many protections to those who become sick or injured while working on a fishing vessel.
+Because of the danger, the law of the sea (maritime law) offers many protections to those who become sick or injured while working on a fishing vessel.

 Every seaman (one who works aboard a vessel) who becomes sick or injured during his employment, regardless of who is at fault, is entitled to receive payments for rent, food and medical treatment.
 The Seaman will receive these payments until they are fit for duty or until medical treatment will no longer help them.
 An injured seaman is also entitled to receive payments for any unearned wages from the voyage even if it was his own fault that he got hurt.
 The vessel’s owners or their insurance must make the payments or the seaman can have the vessel seized and sold.
 The seaman will then receive his payments from the proceeds of the sale.